 - (Formerly Howard’s Cab)

-Please Note: A regular taxi ride from the Highland Bus Terminal (Coach USA) to University Village is 1.7 miles and costs approximately $10 – $12.
-The busiest times are typically early mornings and late afternoon.
+Please Note: A regular taxi ride from the Highland Bus Terminal (Coach USA) to University Village on the Hammond campus is 1.7 miles and costs approximately $10 – $12.

 If you have any questions regarding transportation to campus, please contact the Global Ambassadors by email, at firstname.lastname@example.org.

 It is strongly encouraged that you make housing arrangements before you arrive in the U.S. Students have the option of living on campus at the University Village (UV), or in a house or apartment off campus.
 We recommend that new international students live on campus, and you can learn more about living on campus by clicking on the link below.
 You will also find instructions for completing the University Village housing application process: